tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 下载/更新日志（终端）_intl_en.md

   - Fixed the Didn't find class "android.support.v4.content.FileProvider" error reported on some mobile phones.
   - Optimized the logic for pinning a chat to the top to arrange chats in chronological order starting from the most recent.
   - Fixed the issue where the soft keyboard and other layouts appeared in chats at the same time.
-  - Fixed the issue where the Group Chats, Blocklist, and New Contacts items are not displayed on the Contacts interface when a user is newly registered with no contacts.
+  - Fixed the issue where the Group Chats, Blacklist, and New Contacts items were not displayed on the Contacts interface when a user is newly registered with no contacts.
   - Fixed the issue where the video sound continued to play after a user taps the Back button on a mobile phone.
   - Fixed the issue where the playing voice message did not stop and its sound was also recorded during voice message recording.
   - Fixed the issue where videos sent by iOS devices failed to playback on some mobile phones.